cecvl/kipyator-pharmacy/README.md

 **Manage (manage.c)**

+This is designed to be the management module.
+It has 4 main features:

-1. **Add Product:** Add a new product to the inventory with details such as name, code, amount, and price.
+1. **Add Product:** Add a new product to the inventory with details: name, code, amount & price.

 2. **Search Product:** Search for a product by entering its code and display its details.

 3. **Update Product Details:** NOT YET COMPLETED.
-The intention of this feature is to edit details of a product in the inventory.
+The intention of this feature is to edit specific details of a product in the inventory.

 4. **Delete Product:** Search for a product by its code then choose whether to delete it or not.

-5. **Exit:** Terminate the program.

 **File Handling**